andreadp02/participium/doc/Technical_offices_details.md

 ## System Features

-- Citizen portal to submit detailed reports with title, description, photos (1-3 images), and precise location (latitude/longitude)
+- Citizen portal to submit detailed reports with title, description, category, photos (1-3 images), and precise location (latitude/longitude)
+- Municipal public relation officer approves or rejects reports with rejection reasons
 - Automatic category-based assignment to municipal users
-- Technical officer dashboard for reviewing, approving, or rejecting reports with optional rejection reasons
+- Technical officer dashboard for reviewing reports and updating report status
 - Interactive map for viewing reports and creating new ones
 - User authentication with roles: Citizen, Municipality, Admin
 - Image upload and storage with temporary and persistent handling